 This page will provide you with information about a tonsillectomy.
 For further details, you should speak to your consultant.
+Recurring tonsillitis can lead to complications – a tonsillectomy is a reliable way to prevent the condition returning.

 What is a tonsillectomy?